AltanS/matomo-docker-ansible/README.md

 __Setting up secrets__
 - You can adjust the passwords in `templates/db.env.j2` directly or make use of encrypted passwords via ansible vaults
 - Make sure you've created a new `vault_pass` file and set a secure password inside it
 - Then run `ansible vault encrypt ./group_vars/production/secrets.yml`.
 When running `encrypt` ansible will always ask for the vault_pass you've defined in the previous step.
-For other commands it will use the `vault_pass.txt` file, you can change this in the `ansible.cfg`.
+For other commands it will use the `vault_pass` file, you can change this in the `ansible.cfg`.
 - If you want to edit it run `ansible vault decrypt FILENAME` or `ansible vault edit FILENAME`, it will read the password now from the

 ### Running the deployment playbook